• Transient Ischemic Attack (TIA) is a medical emergency

 • review in a TIA clinic or admission to a stroke unit are reasonable options (depending on local resources and patient preference)

-• the main goals of a TIA evaluation:
+• the main goals of TIA evaluation:

 Who should be hospitalized?

-• time since the last TIA
+• time elapsed since the last TIA

 • rapid availability of necessary diagnostic tests on an outpatient basis